 Teeth, Gums and Mouth: A Window into the Total Health Picture

 Oral health is a very effective “two-way street” indicator of someone’s overall health.
 Just as poor brushing or flossing can lead to other health problems, there are some conditions that impact the teeth and gums much quicker than other disorders, including osteoporosis and Alzheimer’s disease.
+Book a consultation with one of DocMJ’s doctors who can certify patients for a medical marijuana card for Alzheimer’s.

 Whether oral habits are a cause or symptom of other health challenges, one thing is beyond dispute: for a quick glimpse into someone’s total well-being, their teeth, mouth and gums usually provide an accurate health assessment.
 Even a single drop of saliva can reveal tons of information; give a doctor a saliva sample, and there’s an excellent chance you’ll receive a precise, detailed analysis on your current physical condition.